Apress/pro-asp.net-core-6/typos.md

 **Chapter 15**

-Figure 15-2 and the text that describes it refers to `Microsoft.Hosting.Lifetime`, which refers to a configuration setting from an earlier version of ASP.NET Core.
+On page 394, Figure 15-2 and the text that describes it refers to `Microsoft.Hosting.Lifetime`, which refers to a configuration setting from an earlier version of ASP.NET Core.

 (Thanks to Paul Williams for reporting this problem)

+---

+On page 404, the paragraph that follows Table 15-3 misspells Environment.
+Twice.

+(Thanks to Abdul W Yousufzai for reporting this problem)

+---

+On page 405, the package installed by Listing 15-13 has been deprecated.
+The command is included in the .NET SDK and a separate package is no longer required.

+(Thanks to Abdul W Yousufzai for reporting this problem)

+---

+On page 410, Table 15-4 omits the methods for the `warning` level.

+(Thanks to Abdul W Yousufzai for reporting this problem)

+---

+On page 415, this sentence should include the `warning` level:

+>   You can tailor the logging levels to focus the log on those parts of the application that are of interest by setting a level to Trace, Debug, Information, Error, or Critical.
+Logging messages can be disabled for a category using the None value.

+(Thanks to Abdul W Yousufzai for reporting this problem)

+---

+On page 414, the first sentence in the ***Configuring Minimum Logging Levels*** section incorrectly refers to Chapter 14, but should refer the reader to a previous section in the same chapter.

+(Thanks to Abdul W Yousufzai for reporting this problem)

 ---